Urology Care Foundation - What is Male Infertility?

 The man's body makes tiny cells called sperm.
 During sex, ejaculation normally delivers the sperm into the woman's body.

-The male reproductive system makes, stores, and transports sperm.
+The male reproductive system makes, stores and transports sperm.
 Chemicals in your body called hormones control this.
-Sperm and male sex hormone (testosterone) are made in the 2 testicles.
+Sperm and the male sex hormone (testosterone) are made in the two testicles.
 The testicles are in the scrotum, a sac of skin below the penis.
 When the sperm leave the testicles, they go into a tube behind each testicle.
 This tube is called the epididymis.

-Male fertility depends on your body making normal sperm and delivering them.
-The sperm go into the female partner's vagina.
-The sperm travel through her cervix into her uterus to her fallopian tubes.
+Male fertility depends on your body being able to make and deliver normal sperm.
+The sperm go into the female partner's vagina and travel through her cervix into her uterus to her fallopian tubes.
 There, if a sperm and egg meet, fertilization happens.

 Causes